feedfm/iOS-SDK/README.md

 ## License

-FeedMediaUI is available under the MIT license.
+FeedMedia is available under the MIT license.
 See the LICENSE.md file for more info.